auca/com.410/Practice/Practice_04.md

 characters.
 Take a look at the assembly in R2.
 Step through the code to analyze how it works.
-Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `while` loop.
+Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in R2 for the `while` loop.
 The source file should be named `18.goto.c` Rewrite the code for the `while` loop in x86-64 inline assembly.
 Name the source file `18.inline.c`.